alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

  1. Open a Key Vault service page in Azure Portal
  2. Open “Access Policies”
  3. Click on “+ Add Access Policy”
- 4. On a form “Add access policy” fill:
+ 4. On the form “Add access policy” fill:

      -	Configure from template: Secret Management

      -	Secret permissions: choose Get and List

-     -	Select principal: enter a name of Azure Data Factory instance
+     -	Select principal: enter the name of Azure Data Factory instance

  5. Click on Add to submit a form.